Land tax is a general revenue measure that is used by the Government to provide a range of essential services to the ACT Community.

 Residential properties owned by a trust or a corporation are also liable for land tax, even if they are not rented.

-Commercial properties will not be subject to land tax from 1 July 2012.
+Commercial properties are not subject to land tax since 1 July 2012.

 Responsibilities of owners, agents and trustees

 You are required to advise the Commissioner for ACT Revenue within 30 days if a residential property you purchase, or have an interest in, is rented or becomes rented.
 You are also required to advise the Commissioner of any future changes in circumstances that may render any such property liable for land tax within 30 days of the change occurring.
 Failure to provide the required information is a tax default and you may incur interest and penalties in addition to the primary tax.
 Giving false or misleading information is a serious offence.